savoirfairelinux/building-inclusive-open-source-software/docs/B-INO.md

 ### Color blindness

-Can you guess what is the accessibility issue in this screenshot?
+Can you guess what is the accessibility issue in this screenshot from the [Jami desktop app](https://jami.net/)?

 <figure markdown="span">
     ![A screenshot showing the icons of contacts in grayscale.
 Their is a dot next to every contacts indicating their presence status.](resources/b-how-to-start-incroporating-accessibility/grayscaleIcons.png)
 </figure>

 Some colorblind users would not have any way of identifying the presence status of the user as it's only communicated through a colored dot.
+In Jami, this is fixed by having a tooltip indicating the presence status of the user.

 Color blindness is typically less thought of.
 Making your UI accessible to people who experience this disability is straightforward: **make sure your UI doesn't rely on color elements alone to convey information**.
 For example, if a colored dot indicates whether a user is connected or not, it should be accompanied by a textual label or an icon.